Coronavirus latest: Germany to close all bars, restaurants and non-essential shops | DW | 16.03.2020

 "It's of utmost importance to slow down social contact," von der Leyen said, and the ban will be "in place for an initial 30 days."

+"Essential staff such as doctors, nurses, care workers, researchers and experts that help address the coronavirus should continue to be allowed in the European Union," she added, as well as people transporting goods.

-The Commission has been addressing the media, emphasizing the "priority of citizens" over the outbreak.
+The Commission has been addressing the media over the outbreak, emphasizing the "priority of citizens."

 14:59 In what are constantly evolving times, further developments are emerging from Germany.
 The country's states have agreed a nationwide closure of restaurants, bars, clubs, theaters, concert halls and museums.
 We are still awaiting confirmation of when these strict measures will come into place.